RefPerSys/RefPerSys/README.md

   is 8 megabytes (i.e. `RPS_SMALL_BLOCK_SIZE`), or large blocks of 8
   megawords (i.e. `RPS_LARGE_BLOCK_SIZE`).
 Values are inside such memory zones.
-Mutable objects may contain -perhaps indirectly- pointers to quasivalues, that is to GC-ed zones which are not first-class values.
+Mutable objects may contain -perhaps indirectly- pointers to *quasivalues* (notably in their payload), that is to garbage collected zones which are not first-class values.
+A typical example of quasivalue could be some bucket in some (fully RefPerSys-implemented) array hash table (appearing as the payload of some object), in which buckets would be some small and mutable dynamic arrays of entries with colliding hashes.
+Such buckets indeed garbage collected zones, but are not themselves values (since they are mutable, but not reified as objects).

 * The GC allocation operations are explicitly given the pointer to the local frame (i.e. `&_`, named `RPS_CURFRAME`), which is linked to